theHdd4/TrinityFastAPIDjangoReact/README.md

   `/app/` to the FastAPI service.
 Traefik strips the `/admin` prefix so Django receives requests under `/api/` and `/admin/` as defined in `config/urls.py`.
   Login requests therefore go to `/admin/api/accounts/login/` when accessed through Traefik or the frontend proxy.
-If you connect directly to the Django container on port `8000` (bypassing Traefik), omit the `/admin` prefix and use `/api/accounts/login/` instead.
-Set `VITE_BACKEND_ORIGIN` only if you deploy the APIs on a different domain.
+When connecting directly to the Django container on port `8000` the prefix is **not** removed, so the frontend falls back to `/api/accounts/login/`.
+This selection happens automatically in `src/lib/api.ts` based on whether `VITE_BACKEND_ORIGIN` contains `:8000`.
+  Override the API paths with `VITE_ACCOUNTS_API` etc. if needed when deploying the APIs on a separate domain.

   Update `CSRF_TRUSTED_ORIGINS` and `CORS_ALLOWED_ORIGINS` in
   `TrinityBackendDjango/.env` so both the local frontend URL